Antonov An-148: Development

 The beginning of the An-148 project dates to the early 1990s, when work on the Antonov An-74 passenger modification started, headed by Petro Balabuev.
 In 2001, the project was renamed An-148.
 The An-74 fuselage was extended and the new aircraft's wing design was created from scratch.
 The developers initially used Motor Sich D-436-148 engines.
 Other variants with Western-made engines with thrust of 58.86–78.48 kN (such as the General Electric CF34 or Rolls-Royce BR700) are being considered.

 In 2002, production of the first three prototypes was begun at AVIANT.
 On 17 December 2004, the first prototype completed its maiden flight.
 The second prototype joined the testing programme in April 2005.
 During the certification programme, the two prototypes performed about 600 flights in total.
 On 26 February 2007, the aircraft, its D-436-148 engine and the AI-450-МS auxiliary power unit were certified by the Interstate Aviation Committee of Russia and the State Aviation Administration of Ukraine.

 The An-148 is manufactured by the Ukrainian Kyiv AVIANT plant (now Antonov Serial Production Plant) and Russia's Voronezh Aircraft Production Association (VASO).
 On 28 June 2009, the first serially produced An-148, manufactured at VASO in Voronezh, took to the skies.
 Although numerous companies are involved in the project, at least 70% of the aircraft's hardware is made by Russian manufacturers.
 The An-148's list price is about $24–30 million.
 The main problem with the project has been increasing the aircraft's sluggish production rate.
 The then-independent AVIANT plant initially failed to satisfy to growing orders, leading to VASO's growing involvement in the aircraft's assembly.
 VASO announced in June 2017 that the two final Russian-assembled An-148s would be delivered, and the project would not see further development.
+In early 2018, Ukraine affirmatively banned sales of Progress D-436 aircraft engines to Russia as a consequence of the Annexation of Crimea by the Russian Federation.

 For Siberian operators, Antonov plans a model with a higher gross weight and additional fuel capacity in the center tank, extending the range with 75 passengers from 2198 km to 3598 km.
 An "E" variant is also planned to offer a special 5100 km range, which would serve as a platform for the "E1", capable of non-stop Moscow-Vladivostok 6995 km services carrying 44 passengers.